-The MCHES examination is a paper-and-pencil test administered at 120 test sites nationwide.
-Candidates have three hours to answer 165 multiple-choice (150 scored and 15 pilot tested) questions based upon the Seven Areas of Responsibility of Health Education Specialist and both the entry and advanced-level Sub-competencies.
+The MCHES® examination is a computer-based test administered at hundreds of Prometric test sites nationwide, with some international locations.
+Candidates have three hours to answer 165 multiple-choice (150 scored and 15 pilot tested) questions based upon the Eight Areas of Responsibility of Health Education Specialist and both the entry and advanced-level Sub-competencies.

-The Health Education Specialist: Companion Guide for Professional Excellence, 7th Edition, and A Competency-Based Framework for Health Education Specialists - 2015, are revised publications that reflect the results of Health Education Practice Analysis (HESPA) -2015 and includes updated and validated Competencies and Sub-competencies at the entry-and advanced-level.
+The Health Education Specialist: Companion Guide for Professional Excellence, 8th Edition, and A Competency-Based Framework for Health Education Specialists - 2020, are revised publications that reflect the results of Health Education Practice Analysis (HESPA II) -2020 and includes updated and validated Competencies and Sub-competencies at the entry-and advanced-level.
 The companion guide includes a supplement with 165 practice questions for the MCHES exam only.
 These publications can be purchased separately, together as a discounted package, or in eBook format.
-Click the MCHES Publications link on the Homepage.
+Click the MCHES® Publications link on the Homepage.

-6. If I wait to pursue sitting for the MCHES exam until after I have been CHES for 5 years, will I have to submit extra documentation at that time?
+6. If I wait to pursue sitting for the MCHES® exam until after I have been CHES® for five years, will I have to submit extra documentation at that time?

-The 75 credits must be earned within the current 5 year period and also at least 30 of them must be in the advanced level.
+The 75 credits must be earned within the current five year period, and at least 30 of them must be in the advanced level.

-8. Concerning the experience component for non-CHES and CHES with fewer than 5 years active status, does the five years of documented experience as a health education specialist have to be the immediate past five years?
+8. Concerning the experience component for non-CHES® and CHES® with fewer than five years' active status, does the five years of documented experience as a health education specialist have to be the immediate past five years?